Skip to main content

 Inscription or legends present

-Inscription present: set within a scroll
+Inscription present: impressed within a relief scroll

 • Text: WALTON